 48-year-old man sustained an injury to his right hip when he tripped and fell as a result of an elevator that was misleveling in the apartment building where he resided.
 Plaintiff alleges that the elevator continuously misleveled, creating a 3″ lip that caused him to lose his balance after the toe of his shoe hit it.

-- Settlement against phone company for $675,000 after their employee rear-ends automobile causing head injury.
+Settlement against phone company after their employee rear-ends automobile causing head injury.

-- Settlement of $500,000 on behalf of woman who suffered neck and back injuries after being struck by drunk driver.
+Settlement on behalf of woman who suffered neck and back injuries after being struck by drunk driver

-Settlement against PetCo for $240,000 on behalf of woman who sustained hip injury after falling on dog biscuit located on store floor.
+Settlement against PetCo on behalf of woman who sustained hip injury after falling on dog biscuit located on store floor.

-- Settlement of $182,500 for a man’s shoulder injury after being rear-ended on a residential road.
+Settlement for a man’s shoulder injury after being rear-ended on a residential road.

-- Settlement of $250,000 against a building contractor for injuries man received after falling from ladder that was not properly set up.
+Settlement against a building contractor for injuries man received after falling from ladder that was not properly set up.

-- Settlement of $200,000 for injuries man received to his neck and shoulder after his vehicle was struck by a school bus in parking lot.
+Settlement for injuries man received to his neck and shoulder after his vehicle was struck by a school bus in parking lot.

 She was injured 10/23/15 fracturing her left shoulder (proximal humerous) after a fall while working as a visiting nurse.
 The $75,000 was in addition to another $39,000 she was paid for her 37% impairment of the left shoulder she sustained which was paid prior to settlement.

-- Tanker explosion.
-We successfully litigated a negligence action against a chemical waste and disposal company after its employees failed to properly drain and clean a tanker truck, resulting in a violent combustion explosion that killed the young man who was assigned to per routine maintenance on the tanker.
+We successfully litigated a negligence action against a chemical waste and disposal company after its employees failed to properly drain and clean a tanker truck, resulting in a violent combustion explosion that killed the young man who was assigned to routine maintenance on the tanker.